matatk/audiochart/README.md

 What sort of charts/data does it work with?

  * Google Charts line and bar charts.
- * JSON (the format is detailed in the examples gallery).
+ * C3 line charts.
+ * Raw JSON data.
  * HTML tables.

 The [examples gallery](http://matatk.agrip.org.uk/audiochart/examples/gallery/) covers using AudioChart with Google Charts, JSON and HTML tables.